abhiwand/atk/doc/source/ad_inst_ta1.rst

 Set the Bind IP Address (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The |TA| server can bind to all IP addresses, as opposed to just a single
+The |PACKAGE| server can bind to all IP addresses, as opposed to just a single
 address, by updating the following lines and follow the commented instructions.
 This configuration section is also near the top of the file.